divio/divio-cloud-docs/how-to/django-create-deploy.rst

     docker-compose build

-Create or edit the Django project module
+Create a minimal Django project if required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The application can be run inside its container now and commands can be executed in the Docker environment.
-If this is
-a new project you will need to create a new Django project module:
+If you need to create a new Django project, you can run the ``startproject`` command inside the Docker application's
+container:

 ..  code-block:: bash

     docker-compose run web django-admin startproject myapp .

-If you use a different name, or you're working on an existing Django project, you will need to change the reference to
-``myapp`` in the :ref:`static settings <django-create-deploy-static>` and the ``Dockerfile``'s ``CMD`` line,
-:ref:`below <django-create-deploy-CMD>`.

 Configure ``settings.py``